StrikingLoo/strikingloo.github.io/_posts/2022-08-10-reflections-digital-gardening.md

 As for search, my criteria for adding things to my wiki is usually "will I want to review this fact in the future eventually, and will I have probably forgotten it if I don't write it down?"

-That is why most of my notes are either literature notes or paper summaries: I mostly find myself going back to impressing facts I read, or wanting to recall that pesky equation from that one diffusion paper I read and can't quite put my finger on.
+That is why most of my notes are either **literature notes or paper summaries**: I mostly find myself going back to impressing facts I read, or wanting to recall that pesky equation from that one diffusion paper I read and can't quite put my finger on.
 In those cases, having all that information in a single place has been a life-saver.
 The same goes for remembering the exact flags of a bash command, or a few useful bookmarks.

+There is also the benefit of being able to read all the sections and paragraphs I highlighted from a book right after finishing it.
+Being able to do a 'flash review' of all the relevant contents helps me tie the introductory ideas to the more advanced concepts presented later on.

+This first review session also doubles as my polishing phase, where I take a raw note and edit it into something less context-dependent (each section should be understandable even if you haven't read the book) and ideally succint, clear and relevant.

+**Many powerful insights about a topic come not when reading a textbook for the first time, but when I review the main concepts later.** This shouldn't be too surprising, I guess, but it's still a benefit worth mentioning.

 ## How I set up my personal wiki